QuickButterfly4571/diypedals-schematic-shares/README.md

  - [SyndicatedOverdrive](./schematics/SyndicatedOverdrive.pdf): A better version of the Fulltone OCD
  - [SyndicatedOverdrive-Mini](./schematics/SyndicatedOverdrive-Mini.pdf): The simpler version of the above!
  - ["Yup!"
 Mini Grit](./schematics/Yup-Mini-Grit.pdf): simple two transistor boost/dirt
+ - [Grovie](./schematics/Grovie.pdf): Nice little drive pedal.
+Three NPN's and some passives.
+I like it.

 ## Changelog